iBridges-for-iRODS/iBridges/docs/source/cli.rst

 Listing remote files
 --------------------

-To list the dataobjects and collections that are available on the iRODS server, you can use the :code:`ibridges list` command:
+To list the data objects and collections that are available on the iRODS server, you can use the :code:`ibridges list` command:

 .. code:: shell